henrikx2/FYS3150/Project3/Report/report.md

 ## 4.2 Variance

 When it comes to the Monte Carlo methods, there is one aspect evolving from the use of Probability Density Functons that is relevant to discuss.
 This is the behavior of the variance, $\sigma^2$.
-When it comes a general set of data; low variance is good.
-It is interesting to see the difference in variance in terms of the two algorithms MCBF and MCIS.
+When it comes a general set of data; low variance is a good thing.

+In this report it is interesting to see the difference in variance in terms of the two algorithms MCBF and MCIS.
 This can be interpreted by using Figure 3.2.1.
-In this figure, it is obvious how the variance is lower in the method with importance sampling.
+In this figure, it is trivial to see how the variance is lower in the importance sampling method.
 There is also an internally *trend* that the variance is decreasing as function of $n$.
-Though, there are some oscillations.
+Though, there are some internal oscillations.
+The low variance of the importance sampling algorithm reflects the high precision this method has.

 # 5 Conclusion

-As a final remark, the methods...

-What was not satisfying?

-Further investigation would be to ...
+In respect to the time at hand, this report has given a good review of the strenghts and weaknesses of the above discussed algorithms when computing a multidimensional integral.
+The assumption that the Monte Carlo method (with importance samling) was going to be superior to the Gaussian Quadrature has been shown to be correct.
+Whereas the results of the parallelization of the Monte Carlo method also was quite satisfying.

+Other eventual aspects to investigate beyond this report may be to try and parallelize the Gaussian Quadrature algorithm or use different compiler flags to optimise calculation speed.
+One could also perhaps incorporate a totally different multi-dimensional integral which in turn can involve the use of a different Probability Density Function as the weight function, or simply test the effect of implementing other low-dimensional integrals (where perhaps the Gaussian Quadrature dominates).

 # 6 Appendix

 ## 6.1 Tables with data

-In this section is the tables with all experimental data listed.
-The error values are given as the deviation from the exact solution.
+This section contains the tables with all experimental data listed.
+The error in all tables are presented as the absolute error.

 **Table 6.1.1**: Results from the Gauss-Legendre algorithm for different $n$-values.